Why I Like Flock

 My Setup

-April 27, 2008 by Soumen
+April 27, 2008

 Hello!
 I tink it is time to Update on my setup.
 I have an HP6515b Laptop and very few brains… With these limited resources i spend time having fun with my computer and enjoying life in general.
 My comp. is a real problem though..
-Half the things on it were not supported on Linux, my favouraite OS until recently leading to myself spending a lot of time thinking of workarounds to get simple stuff like internet working… All that has changed with the latest and (arguably) best from linux’s stable of OSes Hardy Heron.
+Half the things on it were not supported on Linux, my favorite OS until recently leading to myself spending a lot of time thinking of workarounds to get simple stuff like internet working… All that has changed with the latest and (arguably) best from linux’s stable of OSes Hardy Heron.
 It brings integrated hardware support to my computer making it easy to setup and fun to use.

 The First Post

-April 27, 2008 by Soumen
+April 27, 2008

 Welcome to my blog, I am Soumen Banerjee.
 This blog is primarily going to be technical and based on computers and i plan to have a good time with it.
 I hope you like it in the days to come….